ahembree/hms-docker/README.md

 The Transmission container from ```haugene/docker-transmission-openvpn``` also includes an OpenVPN client as well as a HTTP proxy (running on port 8888 of the transmission container) for other containers to route traffic through the VPN.
 You can find all supported VPN providers and configurations at https://github.com/haugene/docker-transmission-openvpn.

 ## How everything connects
-- After port 80 is forwarded, update the DNS with your registrar to add a ```ombi.<TLD domain>``` that resolves to your IP so you can access ombi from anywhere thanks to the reverse proxy.
+- After port 80 and 443 are forwarded, update the DNS with your registrar to add a ```ombi.<TLD domain>``` that resolves to your IP so you can access ombi from anywhere thanks to the reverse proxy.
 - Ombi sends any requests to Sonarr and Radarr, which contact Jackett to query a large number of trackers.
 - Once a match is found, Sonarr and Radarr will determine if it should download it based on the quality profiles you specify and then send it off to Transmission to download.
 - After it's done downloading/seeding, Sonarr or Radarr will link it to the Plex media folder and notify Ombi that it's ready on Plex.